Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 A comparison of the 14 best travel sites in Canada

-To do so, I chose a fictional vacation and planned the same trip with each site, using the same information.
+We experimented with 14 leading travel sites that offer vacation packages.
+To do so, we chose a fictional vacation and planned the same trip with each site, using the same information.

 Here are the details of the (unfortunately) fictional vacation we'll be taking: